Large Language Models Hallucination: A Comprehensive Survey: LLMs Hallucination

 \subsection{Definition of Hallucination}

 In a psychological context, the term "hallucination" refers to a false perception of objects or events \cite{fish2009perception}.
 It involves the experience of seeing, hearing, feeling, smelling, or tasting stimuli that are not actually present.
 These sensations are often indistinguishable from reality to the one experiencing them \cite{shah20147}.
 In the context of LLMs, hallucination refers to the generation of text that appears reasonable, fluent, and coherent but lacks grounding in factual or accurate information \cite{maynez2020faithfulness}.
-This phenomenon poses a considerable challenge, particularly in domains where precise information is essential, such as healthcare, legal counsel, finance, and education.
-For instance, in a scientific article summary, a model might introduce non-existent research findings.
-In healthcare, a hallucinated medical fact could be hazardous since incorrect medical information can mislead patients or healthcare professionals, leading to inaccurate diagnoses, inappropriate treatments, or neglect of critical conditions.
-Consequently, hallucination compromises the reliability and trustworthiness of LLMs, which poses potential risks in real-world applications.

 Hallucinations in earlier LMs, such as n-gram models, were more readily identifiable due to their restricted generative capabilities.
 Unlike modern LLMs, which produce highly fluent text, earlier LMs often generate nonsensical or clearly inaccurate outputs, which makes their hallucinations easier to detect \cite{koehn2017six}.
 Conversely, it is more challenging to detect hallucinations in texts generated by modern LLMs, such as GPT \cite{brown2020language} and T5 \cite{raffel2020exploring}, since their capacity to produce fluent and contextually relevant text has markedly improved \cite{maynez2020faithfulness}.